 Starting garden vegetables from seed is easy and cost effective – plus you’ll find pages upon pages of varieties and cultivars in catalogs and online!
 To ensure your seed starting is successful, avoid these 8 common seed starting mistakes.

-That means now is the time to start tomatoes, eggplant, and peppers indoors.
+For north Idaho that means tomatoes, eggplant, and peppers should be started indoors from mid-March to early April.
 If these are started from seed in late April or May, they may not have enough time to mature and produce fruit in the garden.
-Cool season crops can also be started indoors now and transplanted into the garden in just a couple of weeks — usually 2 to 3 weeks before May 15th.
+Cool season crops, like spinach, peas, lettuces and greens, can also be started indoors and transplanted into the garden in mid-to-late April (usually 2 to 3 weeks before the last frost date).

 6. Not Enough Light.
 Seedling need bright light to grow.
 In fact, they need about 12 to 16 hours of light per day.
 Your sunny window may not provide enough light to get them off to a good start.
 An inexpensive LED fluorescent shop light will provide all the light your plants need.
 Make this easy and put your light on a timer.
 For stocky and healthy plants, place the light about 3 inches above the seedlings.
 No more scraggly, leggy seedlings!

 7. Too Much Water.
 This is probably the #1 mistake in seed starting.
 Keep your seedlings moist, not wet.
 Too much water causes a fungal condition known as dampening off – seedlings will rot at the soil level and die.
 Let the soil surface dry a bit – it’s much better to be a little dry than too wet.
 No baby wants a soggy bottom.
+If you are using grow trays without holes, add water to the tray and not at the soil surface.
+The water will be absorbed from the bottom up.

 A two-part guide to seed starting can be found on our blog.
 Read Part 1 here.
 And you’ll find Part 2 here.
 Happy growing!!